How to Elevate Healthcare Experiences with Digital Analytics

 During his time as an analytics consultant, Tucker says many customers would spend months building a new experience and go live without analytics, missing some of the most important initial data.
 Then, they’d spend the following month implementing the analytics.

-Tucker argues that it’s faster and more efficient to build event tracking into your product from the start.
+Tucker argues that it’s faster and more efficient to into your product from the start.
 The Intermountain team doesn’t ship anything without analytics.
 He shares a story about when they launched a new feature.
 Everything was ready to go apart from analytics, so the team decided to push the launch back by one week.

 Two other things that help the Intermountain team are standardized taxonomy—so it’s clear what event properties to track—and collaboration.
 The product team works alongside the engineering team on this process: “We don’t design a solution . . . and then they go build it,” Tucker says.
 “We’re collaborating with them on the solution itself.”

-Document your taxonomy with our free event tracking plan template.
+Document your taxonomy with our free .

 Use data as a thermostat, not a thermometer